guygrigsby/cowsay-server/README.md

 ### Server

   To run the server you need only build the Docker image and run it, or use the one here `guygrigsby/cowsay`.
-It will automatically get a TLS cert from Let's Encrypt via the go `autotls` package that works with the gin webserver framework as long as you have the envvar `COWSAY_TLS_DOMAIN` set to the proper domain.
+It can automatically get a TLS cert from Let's Encrypt via the go `autotls` package that works with the gin webserver framework as long as you have the envvar `COWSAY_TLS_DOMAIN` set to the proper domain and `COWSAY_AUTO_TLS` set to `TRUE`.

 ### Config

 #### EnvVars
  - `COWSAY_TLS_DOMAIN` The domain where the server is hosted.
-REQUIRED
+ - `COWSAY_AUTO_TLS` set to `TRUE` for the server to automatically get a TLS cert for the domain in the envvar above.
  - `COWSAY_TOKENS` The Slack tokens to verify incoming requests against.
 If this is blank, all requests will be accepted.